sjhan91/MusicBERT/README.md

 # MusicBERT Offical

-This repository is implementation of "Systematic Analysis of Music Representations from BERT".
+This repository is the implementation of "Systematic Analysis of Music Representations from BERT".

 ## Getting Started